Challenges in Patio Door Replacements

 3. The existing opening on the outside is all siding and the inside is drywall

-1. First we had to get our measurements and make sure we have the correct opening requirements for the patio door.
+To start the process of the renovation, we had to get our measurements and make sure we have the correct opening requirements for the patio door.
 Once we had our measurements confirmed we began prepping the cut-in opening.
-We had to cut past the opening we require as we needed to install king studs on both sides of the new door and a proper header above the door for support.
-By doing this we prevent such issues as warping, leakage and other potential performance problems.
+To accommodate for the new, larger patio door, we had to cut past the opening of the old door as we needed to install king studs on both sides of the new door and a proper header above the door for support.
+By doing this, we prevent such issues as warping, leakage and other potential performance problems.
 We cut the opening using a professional grade mason saw to get a very accurate cut line.
-Once cut-in we framed everything as required and began preparing the sill plate.
+Once cut-in, we framed the door in its new larger size and began preparing the sill plate.
 The sill plate is an extremely important as it supports the door from the bottom (base).
 We ran 2×10’s below to be extra careful so that the door never warps or dips in the opening like the old door we were replacing.
-We then installed the door into the new frame.
+We then installed the patio door into the new frame.

-2. Now, we had to make sure that everything is insulated and sealed properly!
-We used low-expansion spray foam (polyurethane) around the entire opening to make sure everything is insulated!
-We do this both on the inside, the outside and in behind the jamb!
-There is no way that any cold air will travel around the door now.
-In additional the polyurethane is anti-fungal so that mold and mildew will not develop around the door either!
+After increasing the size of the door, we had to make sure that everything is insulated and sealed properly!
+We used low-expansion spray foam (polyurethane) around the entire opening to make sure everything is insulated.
+We do this both on the inside, the outside and in behind the jamb to ensure there is no way that any cold air will travel around the new door.
+In addition to insulating the home, the polyurethane insulation is anti-fungal so that mold and mildew will not develop around the door either!

-3. Once insulated we began the finishing work.
-Along the inside, we installed new drywall.
-We mudded, sanded and prepped the drywall so all the customer has to do is paint!
-And, on the outside we had the issue siding.
-What do we do?
-We are unable to get the same siding and colour tone to match.
-So we made sure to use wide aluminum flashing all the way around the exterior opening.
+Once the patio door was insulated, we began the finishing details of the project.
+Along the inside of the home, we installed new drywall.
+We mudded, sanded and prepped the drywall so all the customer had to do was paint!
+On the exterior of the home we had the issue siding, as we were unable to get the same siding and colour tone to match what was existing on the home.
+To resolve this, we used wide aluminum flashing all the way around the exterior opening.
 It turned out beautifully because the white capping matched the new door perfectly!
 And, with the flashing, we ended up stepping the cap into a double bend and it gave the door a beautiful rich finish!

-The customers were very thrilled with how everything turned out!
-The new 5ft door completely transformed the space and the access to the back yard is much better.
-And, because the door doesn’t swing into the home it gave them more floor space to work with on the inside and way more natural light.
+Upon completion of the project, the customers were very thrilled with how everything turned out!
+The new 5ft door completely transformed the space and greatly improved the access to their back yard.
+And, because the new patio door doesn’t swing into the home, it gave them much more floor space in their home, as well as more natural light.